Loading...

 Protect & Conserve

 Farmland Advantage assesses the health of targeted ecosystems on BC farmland, identifying areas of high risk or high potential for improved ecosystem health.
-FLA partners with farmers and other groups in the targeted areas to implement enhancement measures and provide compensation and recognition to farmers.
+FLA contracts farmers and ranchers, and partners with First Nations and restoration groups in the targeted areas to implement restoration and enhancement measures.
+Farmland Advantage provides compensation and recognition to the partnering farmers.

-Farmland Advantage targets high risk and high opportunity areas in BC based on pre-determined selection criteria:
+Farmland Advantage targets high risk and high opportunity areas in BC based on the following process:

 Mitigate with Action

-Farmland Advantage will ensure BC farmers actively contribute to, and are compensated for, stewardship actions and regenerative agricultural practices that support ecosystem services.
-This is accomplished by taking actions that promote cleaner watersheds, healthier wildlife populations and species at risk habitat, and that mitigate the impacts of climate change.
+Farmland Advantage ensures BC farmers contribute to, and are compensated for, stewardship actions and Beneficial Management Practices (BMPs) that support ecosystem services.
+This is accomplished by taking actions that promote cleaner watersheds, healthier wildlife, and fish populations, protect important areas of biodiversity, and mitigate the impacts of climate change.

-• Riparian protection infrastructure (i.e. fencing or other barriers)
+• Riparian area enhancements (i.e., fencing, or other barriers)

 Leading the Way